Projects

 Accommodation

 Students will be staying in dormitory style cabins at the biological research station located near the Pacific Ocean which back’s up to mature rainforest.
 Each cabin has three rooms, each with two bunk beds and two shared bathrooms with modern western toilets.
-The research station has an open air dining hall where organic and locally sourced meals are served three times per day.
+The research station has an open-air dining hall where organic and locally sourced meals are served three times per day.
 The research center is run 100% on solar power and has unlimited clean, cold running water from a spring.
 The mature rainforest offers many wildlife viewing opportunities.

 Cabins are simple and equipped with comfortable bunk beds, solar electricity and two bathrooms.